marioyasuo/AutoMapper/Home.md

 * [[Conditional Mapping]]

 # Samples
 The source code contains unit tests and samples for all of the features listed above.
-To view the samples, download the source code from the link below and open the AutoMapper.sln solution.
+To view the samples, browse the [source code](https://github.com/AutoMapper/AutoMapper/tree/develop/src/AutoMapperSamples).
 # Housekeeping

 The latest builds can be found at [NuGet](http://www.nuget.org/packages/automapper)